pyenvstudio/py-env-studio/README.md

 ➕ Create or delete environments

+⚡ Single click environment activation

+💫 View and manage all environments visually

 📦 Install or uninstall packages

-📄 Export or import requirements
+🚚📄 Export or import requirements

-⚡ View and manage all environments visually

-⚙️ Command-Line Interface (Optional)
+👩🏻‍💻 Command-Line Interface (Optional)
 For scripting or quick tasks, the CLI supports:

 # Create environment
     py-env-studio --create myenv